awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.SSL.md

 # Using SSL/TLS to encrypt a connection to a DB cluster<a name="UsingWithRDS.SSL"></a>

 You can use Secure Socket Layer \(SSL\) or Transport Layer Security \(TLS\) from your application to encrypt a connection to a DB cluster running Aurora MySQL or Aurora PostgreSQL\.

+SSL/TLS connections provide one layer of security by encrypting data that moves between your client and a DB cluster\.
+Using a server certificate provides an extra layer of security by validating that the connection is being made to an Amazon Aurora DB cluster\.
+It does so by checking the server certificate that is automatically installed on all DB clusters that you provision\.

 Each DB engine has its own process for implementing SSL/TLS\.
 To learn how to implement SSL/TLS for your DB cluster, use the link following that corresponds to your DB engine:
 + [Security with Amazon Aurora MySQL](AuroraMySQL.Security.md)
 + [Security with Amazon Aurora PostgreSQL](AuroraPostgreSQL.Security.md)